oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro7 - Unconventional MP.md

 Operations are interventions on the interbank market that do not change the size of the CB's balance sheet because they are *sterilized*

 - CBs *buys* some assets from private banks
-- Cbs *resell* other assetst to the banking system for the same amount But for both of these $R^s$ does not change
+- CBs *resell* other assets to the banking system for the same amount But for both of these $R^s$ does not change

 **CB holds riskier assets and the financial sector hold less risky assets**

-### Quantittive easing
+### Quantitative easing
 The operations are *not sterilized*

 CB *buys* assets from private banks by rising the amount of $R^s$ on the account of the selling banks and just lets the size of its *balance sheet increase*